eduardomarcos/nrf24-development-board/README.md

 # NRF24 Development Board

-The goal of this repository is to keep a version of a useful development board for my [MySensors](https://www.mysensors.org/) projects based on atmega 328 and nrf24l01 module, so I do not need to wire all componentes into a breadboard.
+The goal of this repository is to keep a version of a useful development boards for my [MySensors](https://www.mysensors.org/) projects based on atmega 328, esp32 and nrf24l01 module, so I do not need to wire all componentes into a breadboard.

+## Atmega328 Development Board

 Features:
 * Almost all I/O pins available for direct connection